erikeldridge/erikeldridge.github.com/content/posts/mobile-device-sources.md

 categories:
   - technical-tools
 ---
+## TLDR
+- Search Swappa for unlocked phones with a specific model number and ask the seller to verify the device is "OEM unlockable"
+- Sendero sells refurbished OnePlus 6T with pmOS installed
+- Murena sells refurbished Pixels with eOS, an Android fork, installed
+- The Google Store sells refurbished Pixels
 ## Context
 I want to extend the life of my phone (Pixel 8) by installing an alternative OS when it stops receiving updates from the manufacturer.